Registration Dossier

 Additional information

-A study was conducted to determine the acute oral toxicity of the read across substance, C16-18 and C18-unsatd.
-TMAC (active: 50%), in Sprague Dawley rats according to OECD Guideline 401, in compliance with GLP.
-Four groups of 10 fasted animals (five males and five females) were administered an oral gavage dose of the test substance (i.e., 50% active ingredient) at doses of 1,000, 1,260, 1,587 and 2,000 mg/kg bw.
-The animals were observed for 14 d and were then sacrificed and subjected to gross pathological examination.
+A study was conducted to determine the acute oral toxicity potential of the read across substance C16-18 and C18-unsatd.
+TMAC (50% active in isopropanol and water) in Sprague-Dawley rats, according to OECD Guideline 401, in compliance with GLP.
+Four groups of 10 fasted animals (five males and five females) were administered an oral gavage dose of the read across substance (i.e., 50% active ingredient) at doses of 1,000, 1,260, 1,587 and 2,000 mg/kg bw.
+The animals were observed for 14 days and were then sacrificed and subjected to gross pathological examination.
 Mortality was observed at all doses (females: 2/5, 4/5, 2/5, 4/5; males: 0/5, 2/5, 5/5, 5/5, at each respective dose) with percentages ranging from 60-90 at ≥1,260 mg/kg bw.
 Major signs of toxicity noted in decedent and surviving animals were hunched posture, lethargy, pilo-erection, decreased respiratory rate and diarrhoea.
 All animals showed expected body weight gain during the second week of the study.
 Necropsy of decedents revealed abnormally red lungs, dark livers, haemorrhage and ulceration of the gastric mucosa and congestion of the small intestines.
 Surviving animals necropsied at termination showed white raised areas on the non-glandular region of the stomach or general white thickening of this region.
-Under the test conditions, the LD50 was determined to be 1,260 mg/kg bw for males/females (i.e., equivalent to 630 mg a.i./kg bw) (Jones et al., 1987).
-Based on the results of the read across study, similar oral LD50 value is considered for the test substance, Oleyl TMAC, for acute oral toxicity.
+Under the test conditions, the LD50 was determined to be 1,260 mg/kg bw for males/females (i.e., equivalent to 630 mg a.i./kg bw) (Jones, 1987).
+Based on the results of the read across study, similar LD50 value is expected for the test substance.

-The substance is a slippery solid-paste with a low vapour pressure at room temperature.
-Due to its physical state and physical chemical properties it is unlikely that this substance will form inhalable dust, mist or fumes during normal processing and use conditions.
-In case inhalable forms of the substance are created under particular conditions (e.g. spraying, elevated temperature/pressure), appropriate risk management measures such as closed systems, exhaust ventilation or wearing of respirators are implemented to control exposure.
-Under such conditions, the risk to humans following inhalation exposure can be considered minimal and further testing involving vertebrate animals may be omitted, in accordance with Annex XI (1.2) of the REACH regulation.
+In accordance with Annex VII, Section 8.5, Column 2, additional acute toxicity study for inhalation route does not need to be conducted because the substance is classified as corrosive to the skin.
+Further, due to its it slippery solid-paste like physical state and low vapour pressure (VP = 8.0E-6 Pa at 25°C, which is below cut-off of 0.01 Pa as per the ECHA R.7a guidance), it is unlikely that the test substance will form inhalable dust, mist or fumes when handled and used in solid form.
+In case inhalable forms of the substance (either pure or in aqueous solutions) are created under particular conditions (e.g., spraying, elevated temperature/pressure), appropriate risk management measures such as closed systems, exhaust ventilation or wearing of respirators are implemented to control exposure.
+Under such conditions, the risk to humans following inhalation exposure can be considered minimal and further testing involving vertebrate animals may also be omitted, in accordance with Annex XI, section 1.2 (weight of evidence) of the REACH regulation.

 Justification for classification or non-classification